rakhundeabhinav/Decision-Statements-C-/README.md

-C++ Decision Making Statements
+🧠 C++ Decision-Making Statements

 📌 Aim

-To study and implement decision making statements in C++ through basic programs such as:
+To study and implement decision-making constructs in C++ through simple, real-world programs such as:

-Finding the largest of three numbers
+Finding the largest among three numbers

-Checking whether a number is even or odd
+Checking if a number is even or odd

 Identifying vowels or consonants

-Displaying weekday name using switch case
+Displaying the name of the weekday using a switch-case

 📚 Theory
-Decision making in C++ is performed using conditional statements, which help control the flow of the program based on logical conditions.
+Decision-making in C++ involves using conditional statements to control the flow of execution based on logical conditions.
+These statements allow programs to behave dynamically depending on inputs or computed values.

-Common decision making statements in C++: if
+Key decision-making constructs in C++ include:

+🔹 if
-if...else
+🔹 if...else

-else if
+🔹 else if

-switch
+🔹 switch

-These are essential for building programs that react dynamically based on user input or internal logic.
+These tools are foundational in developing responsive and interactive programs.

-🧑‍💻 Programs
+🧑‍💻 Programs Implemented
-1. Largest of Three Numbers
+🔸 Largest of Three Numbers
-Description: Takes three inputs and finds the largest using if...else statements.
+Compares three inputs and determines the largest using if...else.

-2. Even or Odd
+🔸 Even or Odd
-Description: Checks if a number is even or odd using % operator and if...else.
+Checks whether a given number is even or odd using the modulo operator and conditional logic.

-3. Vowel or Consonant
+🔸 Vowel or Consonant
-Description: Checks whether an entered character is a vowel or consonant using if...else.
+Determines if the input character is a vowel or consonant using if...else.

-4. Weekday Name using Switch Case
+🔸 Weekday Name (Switch Case)
-Description: Takes a number (1–7) and displays the corresponding weekday using switch.
+Displays the name of the weekday corresponding to a number (1–7) using the switch statement.

 ✅ Conclusion
-By implementing these programs, I learned how to use decision making statements in C++ and gained valuable practical knowledge in controlling program flow.
+Through these programs, I gained hands-on experience in using decision-making statements in C++.
+This experiment helped me understand how to control program flow, respond to user inputs, and implement logical branching effectively.